 Every year, thousands of families, church groups, and event planners enlist entertainment companies to dispatch a costumed bunny for their Easter celebrations.
 These performers often endure oppressive heat, frightened children, and other indignities to bring joy to the season.

-Has a bunny ever seemed slow to respond to your child?
+Has an Easter bunny ever seemed slow to respond to your child?
 He or she might be in the middle of a binge-watch.
-Jennifer Ellison, the sales and marketing manager for San Diego Kids’ Party Rentals and a bunny wrangler during the Easter season, says that extended party engagements might lead their furry foot soldiers to seek distractions while in costume.
-“We book the bunny by the hour and he is often booked for multiple hour blocks,” she says.
+Jennifer Ellison, the sales and marketing manager for San Diego Kids’ Party Rentals and a bunny wrangler during the Easter season, said that extended party engagements might lead their furry foot soldiers to seek distractions while in costume.
+“We book the bunny by the hour and he is often booked for multiple hour blocks,” Ellison told us in 2017.
 “Listening to music definitely helps the time pass.”

 On one occasion, Joseph attended a function at a retirement home.
 One of the women, who he estimated to be in her 80s, commented on his big feet in a lascivious manner.
 “She told me she was in room 37.”

 While “naked” (i.e., unclothed) bunnies remain popular, Ellison’s lineup also includes Mr. Bunny, a “classy lad with a top hat and vest,” and a Mrs. Bunny sporting a purple dress.
 Why would kids care if a bunny has sartorial sense?
-“Kids can probably better relate to a giant, furry character if it's dressed like a human,” Ellison says. “[And] we just thought the costumes looked cute.”
+“Kids can probably better relate to a giant, furry character if it's dressed like a human,” Ellison said. “[And] we just thought the costumes looked cute.”

 If a bunny wants to wear a black shirt under his or her fur, it stands to reason there wouldn’t be any issue: It's all hidden from sight.
 But Joseph insists that his cast stick with white apparel only.
 In addition to being cooler, it serves a practical function.
-“There’s always an opportunity to see a little something around the neckline or near the feet,” he says.
+“There’s always an opportunity to see a little something around the neckline or near the feet,” he said.
 Light clothing helps preserve the character.

 Most bunny costumes can be tossed in any regular washing machine, with the feet going in a larger commercial-use unit.
 But the heads, which are typically massive and unwieldy, get special attention.
 “You know those upholstery cleaners you can rent from a grocery store?”
-Joseph asks.
+Joseph asked.
 “We use those.
 There’s a wand attachment to it for cleaning carpet.”

 Costumes made of fake fur in the spring can be a recipe for disaster—or at least some lightheadedness.
-While none of the bunnies we profiled had experienced fainting spells, Ellison says that the trick to staying cool is actually adding a layer underneath the outfit.
+While none of the bunnies we profiled had experienced fainting spells, Ellison said that the trick to staying cool is actually adding a layer underneath the outfit.
 “Light, breathable clothing underneath the suit usually does the trick, but some people choose to wear an ice vest under the suit as well.”

 Many bunnies also work in intervals: 45 to 50 minutes “on,” and 10 to 15 minutes in a private area to cool off and drink water.
-“Clients are usually understanding and sympathetic of the bunny and will allow even more breaks if necessary,” Ellison says.
+“Clients are usually understanding and sympathetic of the bunny and will allow even more breaks if necessary,” Ellison said.

 Any professional bunny knows that having an assistant watching their back is the best way to ensure an appearance goes smoothly.
-“Your vision is limited and you can’t really look to the left or right,” Rothenberg says.
+“Your vision is limited and you can’t really look to the left or right,” Rothenberg said.
 “Having an assistant prevents kids from running up behind you.”

 In order to ease apprehensive kids, Joseph advocates for his bunnies to squat near a child rather than bend over.
-“It gets them at a child’s level so they can touch and feel for themselves,” he says.
+“It gets them at a child’s level so they can touch and feel for themselves,” he said.
 “But a bunny that does a lot of squatting winds up needing their [costume] butts re-sewn.
 I’ve repaired a lot of them.”
 Joseph will also invite mothers to sit on the bunny’s lap so fearful children are more likely to approach.
-“You don’t want to prod the kid,” he says.
+“You don’t want to prod the kid,” he said.